Practical Guide : How to open a French bank account?

-You want to create a bank account in France but you don’t know where you have to start ?
-Here is a guide step by step of the process you need to follow to open a bank account in France.
+You want to create a French bank account but you don’t know where you have to start ?
+Chez Nestor, expert in students and young workers accommodation, made you guide of the process you need to follow to open a bank account in France.

-Before starting the process, you have to know to which kind of account you have access.
+Before starting the process, you have to know to which kind of French bank account you have access.
 Here, two options are offered to you, they depend on the fact you’re resident or not.

 #1 You have a residence proof and you stay in France longer than 3 months